LispCookbook/cl-cookbook/performance.md

   (the fixnum (+ x (square x))))
 ~~~~

-If we try to optimize the speed, the compiler will state that there is type uncertainty:
+Now let's try to optimize the speed.
+The compiler will state that there is type uncertainty:

 ~~~lisp
 (defun do-some-arithmetic (x)